 Thirdly, historical data (high/low temperature, high/low relative humidity and hours of rainfall in the last 24 hours) is mixed into the brew.

 All of this information is fed into equations that make up the National Fire Danger Rating System (NFDRS).
 The result is the BI.
 Theoretically, fire danger is elevated when BI’s reach high values.
 The daily BI level is stated as a numerical value:

 BI 0 to 37 = Low

 BI 38 to 47 = Moderate

 BI 162 and above = Extreme

-The NWS and SCGACC may come to different conclusions on the forecast as well, based on which computer model each agency trusts.
+The NWS and OSCC may come to different conclusions on the forecast as well, based on which computer model each agency trusts.
 Ultimately, the LAFD makes decisions on pre-deployment based on all of these inputs – with a lot of experience mixed in.

-Kindly note that LAFD uses the term "Red Flag Alert" to indicate forecasted or existing "Red Flag" conditions inside the City of Los Angeles.
+Kindly note that LAFD uses the specific term "Red Flag Alert" to indicate forecast or existing "Red Flag" conditions inside the City of Los Angeles.
 A "Red Flag Alert" is called when the wind speed is 25 miles per hour or more and the relative humidity is 15% or less.
 History has proven that a combination of strong winds, low humidity and warm temperatures will create explosive fire growth potential.